pganalyze/pco_store/README.md

 The `pco_store::store` procedural macro accepts these arguments:

 - `timestamp` accepts the field name for a timestamp in the struct.
 Timestamps are internally stored as an `i64` microsecond offset from the Unix epoch.
 This adds `start_at` and `end_at` timestamp columns to the resulting table.
-A compsite index should cover `start_at` and `end_at`.
+A composite index should cover `start_at` and `end_at`.
 - `group_by` accepts one or more field names that are stored as uncompressed fields on the Postgres table that all other fields are grouped by.
 The fields are added as `load` filters, and `store` automatically groups the input data by them.
 A composite index should cover these fields.
 - `float_round` sets the number of fractional decimal points to retain for float values.
 This helps improve the compression ratio when you don't need the full precision of the source data.
 Internally this stores the values as `i64`, with the fractional precision retained by multiplying by 10^N at write time, and then at read time casting to float and dividing by 10^N. Users should confirm that the generated integer values won't overflow past `i64::MAX`.
 - `table_name` overrides the Postgres table name.
 By default it underscores and pluralizes the struct name, so `QueryStat` becomes `query_stats`.